shigmas/esp32/README.md

 Maybe Docker is overkill.
 And, eventually, the source code for the projects should be in separate repositories.
 But, for now, everything is in here.

+Obviously, you need docker, but you also need docker-buildx (or docker-buildx-plugin, depending on your OS/distribution)

 ## Base

 In the root directory is the esp-idf base.
 The projects should use the Dockerfile from this.
 It will